Jyhess/alarmclock/README.md

 - Switch off screen during night
 - Progressive light
 - Quick alarm selection
-- Save 6 alrms in ROM
+- Save 6 alarms in ROM
 - Wake up with progressive sun raising
 - Stressing buzzer after sun is raised

+## Dependencies

+This project is configured to works with VScode with PlatformIO IDE extension.

 ## build and test